NatCap Partnership Software & Tools

 PyGeoProcessing is a programmable, open source, and free GIS processing library.
 We built it to support our InVEST ecosystem service software, but it can be used for applications unrelated to ecosystem services.
 This is a tool for developers, built with their needs and data in mind.

-ROOT is a tool to perform optimization and tradeoff analysis.
+ROOT (Restoration Opportunities Optimization Tool) is a tool to perform optimization and tradeoff analysis.
 It uses information about potential impact of restoration or management change activities together with spatial prioritization or serviceshed maps to identify key areas for ecosystem service provision.
 Multi-objective analysis allows users to consider how to best manage tradeoffs between different project goals.